 - Application is open to all ages and nationalities (with valid Visa status).

 This summer program provides you opportunities to develop and shape ideas into practical plans.
 JSIE will award certificate to those who have outstanding project ideas.
 Please apply from below.
-You are required to register JSIE free membership, and we will let you know payment options.
-Peatix site will be ready soon.
+You need to register JSIE free membership.
+Final presentation observer tickets are available at free of charge.
 If you have problem registering, please contact us at firstname.lastname@example.org

 - Date: August 2-4, 2019 (2 nights 3 days)

 - Venue: Ritsumeikan Asia Pacific University in Beppu Access to APU

 → English: be able to communicate in English

 → April 2019 (Registration will be closed when it reaches its capacity)

 - Fee (include 2 nights stay at APU, reception, meals (except lunches), and materials.
 Transportation is not included.
 It is mandatory that all participants stay at APU)